lrbmike/fast-nextjs-cli/README.md

 fast-nextjs-cli create my-app --with-login
 ```

+## Auth & Permissions

+- Without `--with-login`, the scaffold only copies the base or i18n structure.
+There is no auth middleware and every route remains public.
+- With `--with-login`, the CLI adds locale-aware Login/Register pages, `actions/auth.ts`, mock `api/auth/*` routes, and writes `src/middleware.ts` that protects `/[locale]/dashboard` via the JWT cookie.
+Users without a token are redirected to the correct locale login page.
+- Auth-enabled projects also include a `.env.example`; copy it to `.env.local` and set `API_URL` when replacing the mock API with your backend.

 ## Project Structure

 The generated project will have the following structure based on your choices: